Sneaking your notes into the exam hall is one way to get disqualified, but there are plenty more...

 5. Bringing in another ‘smart’ device

 It might be nice to listen to some uplifting music to accompany the creation of that inspiring history essay on Elizabeth I.

 No chance.
-Anything that can store data or access the internet is a no-no.
+Anything that can store or receive data or access the internet is a no-no.